About the website

 Breakfast included

 Enjoy hikes in the Aurlandsdalen (“Aurland Valley”).
 The hike through the lower portion of the Aurlandsdalen is a Norwegian mountain hiking classic!
 From the mountain hamlet of Østerbø a path leads down an untrammeled section of the Aurlandsdalen to Vassbygdi.
 This route was used for centuries to drive cattle from western Norway across the mountains to be sold in markets in the east.
 Portions of the path have been recently restored and improved for hikers.
 The route leads over bridges, and past abandoned mountain farms such as the now-restored farm at Sinjarheim (abandoned in the early 1920s) and the small but dramatically-situated Almen farm tucked beneath a rock overhang.
+A shorter hiking option lets you hike part of the Aurlandsdalen before exiting the valley via a suspension footbridge that spans a rainbow-filled gorge.

 We especially enjoyed being in small towns with ‘real’ Norwegians.
 We found the food to be ‘home cooking’ good, and we actually started to look forward to herring at breakfast!
 We enjoyed every bite!

---PEGGY AND JIM HILTON
+–PEGGY AND JIM HILTON

 View from Prestevarden looking toward Flam.